tmpfs/prism/doc/components.md

 }
 ```

+If you want to specify requirements for a component that does not have a namespace pass the empty string for the `namespace` argument.

 ### Default Styles

 When you need to specify the absolute minimum styles for your component you can use `defaultProps`: